January 19, 2022

 Athletes and the Importance of Sleep Education

-For the Pro Player Health Alliance (PPHA), tackling sleep apnea in pro athletes is their mission.
-Founded in 2012, the alliance is made up of David Gergen, CDT and President of the PPHC and a practicing dental lab expert for over 25 years, as well as former NFL players, including Roy Green, Derek Kennard, and Mike Haynes.
-Each player in the alliance has been diagnosed with sleep apnea, and have been successfully treated using oral appliance therapy.
-Most notably, former NFL wide receiver Roy Green insists that his sleep apnea condition contributed in large part to the multiple life-threatening episodes he suffered prior to his diagnosis.
+For the Pro Player Health Alliance (PPHA), tackling sleep apnea in pro athletes is a critical mission.
+Founded in 2012, the alliance is made up of David Gergen, CDT, President of the PPHC, and a practicing dental lab expert for nearly 30 years, as well as former NFL players, including Roy Green, Derek Kennard, and Mike Haynes.
+Each player in the alliance has been diagnosed with sleep apnea and has been successfully treated using oral appliance therapy.

 What This Means For the Rest of Us